Lawsuit in U.S. says Coca-Cola downplays risks of sugary drinks

 The nonprofit Praxis Project accused the defendants of downplaying the risks to boost sales, despite scientific evidence linking sugary beverages to obesity, diabetes and cardiovascular disease.

-Praxis accused both defendants of using euphemisms such as "balance" and "calories in, calories out" to mislead consumers, and Coca-Cola, the world's largest beverage company, of trying to mislead the public into thinking a lack of exercise was the real cause of obesity.
+Praxis accused both defendants using euphemisms such as "balance" and "calories in, calories out" to mislead consumers, and Coca-Cola of blaming a lack of exercise as the real cause of obesity.

 "The notion that Coke's products can be part of a healthy diet is imprinted on the minds of millions if not billions of people, and requires corrective action," Maia Kats, litigation director of the Center for Science in the Public Interest, which helped file the lawsuit, said in an interview.